Financial issues to discuss with your family

 4. Complete a financial factsheet

 Discuss where you’ll safely leave basic details of your bank accounts, savings, investment and utility providers.
-Compiling a list of these is time well spent.
 This could be invaluable to your family in the event you lose capacity or pass away.
-RBC Brewin Dolphin offers a useful document which you can complete and store yourself or give to a relative.
+RBC Brewin Dolphin offers a useful document you can complete and store yourself or give to a relative.

 Get financial planning tips straight to your inbox